satra/NiPyPe-Paper/nipype_paper.rst

 These features described in the prior paragraphs allow rapid development and deployment of analysis procedures in laboratories and addresses all of the issues described earlier.
-In particular, NiPyPE provides: 1) uniform access to neuroimaging analysis software and usage information;
+In particular, NiPyPe provides: 1) uniform access to neuroimaging analysis software and usage information;
 2) a framework for comparative algorithm development and dissemination;
 3) an environment for methodological continuity and paced training of